mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

     closure after the `Closure` stage will also include softly reachable objects, and they will be kept alive just like strongly reachable objects.
--   During emergency GC, however, skip this field in `Scanning::scan_object` or `Scanning::scan_object_and_trace_edges` , and clear `SoftReference` just like `WeakReference` in `Scanning::process_weak_refs`.
+-   During emergency GC, however, skip this field in `Scanning::scan_object` or `Scanning::scan_object_and_trace_edges`, and clear `SoftReference` just like `WeakReference` in `Scanning::process_weak_refs`.
 In this way, softly reachable objects will be dead unless they are subject to finalization.

-The other way is **resurrecting referents of `SoftReference` after the strong closure**.
+The other way is **retaining referents of `SoftReference` after the strong closure**.
 This involves supporting multiple levels of reference strengths, which will be introduced in the next section.

 ### Multiple levels of reference strength